fortes/dotfiles/README.md

 This is only public so I can easily share it across machines.
 There is probably nothing of interest for you here ... or is there?

+My usage is mostly terminal-based, via Crostini on Chromebook, WSL2 on Windows, and (rarely) MacOS terminal.
+Making heavy use of:

+* Bash / Tmux
+* FZF
+* Neovim
+* cmus

+Graphical sections are Linux-only, and use:

+* i3wm & picom & dunst & rofi
+* Kitty
+* Firefox

 ## Letting me own your machine

 ```sh